fukangwei/New_Blog_MarkDown/深度学习/TensorFlow之函数总结.md

 ### tf.moving_average_variables(scope=None)

 &emsp;&emsp;Returns all variables that maintain their moving averages.
 If an `ExponentialMovingAverage` object is created and `the apply()` method is called on a list of variables, these variables will be added to the `GraphKeys.MOVING_AVERAGE_VARIABLES` collection.
 This convenience function returns the contents of that collection.
 &emsp;&emsp;`scope` (optional) is a string.
 If supplied, the resulting list is filtered to include only items whose name attribute matches `scope` using `re.match`.
 Items without a name attribute are never returned if a `scope` is supplied.
-The choice of `re.match` means that a s`cope` without special tokens filters by prefix.
+The choice of `re.match` means that a `scope` without special tokens filters by prefix.
 &emsp;&emsp;使用方式如下：

 ``` python